jgravelle/pocketgroq/src/pocketgroq.md

                 raise OllamaServerNotRunningError("Ollama server is not running.
 Please start it and try again.") return func(self, *args, **kwargs)
         return wrapper

+    def evaluate_response(self, request: str, response: str) -> bool:
+        """
+        Evaluate if a response satisfies a given request using an AI LLM.

+        Args:
+            request (str): The original request or question. response (str): The response to be evaluated.

+        Returns:
+            bool: True if the response is deemed satisfactory, False otherwise.
+        """
+        evaluation_prompt = f"""
+        You will be given a request and a response.
+Your task is to evaluate the response based on the following criteria:
+        1. **Informative and Correct**: The response must be accurate and provide clear, useful, and sufficient information to fully answer the request.
+        2. **No Uncertainty**: The response should not express any uncertainty, such as language indicating doubt (e.g., "maybe," "possibly," "it seems") or statements that are inconclusive.

+        Request: {request}
+        Response: {response}

+        Based on these criteria, is the response satisfactory?
+Answer with only 'Yes' or 'No'.
+        """

+        evaluation = self.generate(evaluation_prompt, temperature=0.0, max_tokens=1)

+        # Clean up the response and convert to boolean
+        evaluation = evaluation.strip().lower()
+        return evaluation == 'yes'

     def register_tool(self, name: str, func: callable):
         self.tools[name] = func